combatwombat/monsterdon-replay/README.md

 To keep things simple, there are only two bash scripts to watch and build the JS and CSS.
 They need `terser`, `fswatch` and `sass` installed.
 Thus, this needs some Unix environment to work.

 Call `watch.sh`, edit files and they get built with `build.sh`.
 Edit and restart `build.sh` if you add a JS file.
-But don't add a JS file, it's nice and small right now :>
+But don't add a JS file, it's nice and small right now.

 ### Toots and movies